 A native of Tokyo, Atsushi (@sushi) is a keen cyclist and is a member of Team DAIOU (Century Ride King’s Club).
 He has completed bike rides held in all of Japan’s 47 prefectures.
 Atsushi is a vibrant guide and naturally enjoys meeting with people.
 He is a National Government Licensed Guide Interpreter in English and registered with Japan Cycling Association as a qualified cycling leader.

 A veteran triathlete for 30 years, Taku is our Iron Man.
 He has competed in 320 triathlon and marathon events in Japan and overseas.
-He is a versatile athlete having earned certifications from the Japan Triathlon Union (JTU) and the Ski Association of Japan (SAJ) as instructors.
-He holds many types of driver's licenses including those for large trucks, trailers or even to fly air planes.
+He is a versatile athlete who has earned certifications from the Japan Triathlon Union (JTU) and the Ski Association of Japan (SAJ) as instructors.
+He holds many types of driver's licenses, including those for large trucks, trailers, or even to fly airplanes.
 Wherever you are, you are in his good hands.

 Hide used to race for a Jitsugyodan (corporate team) at the top-tier BR-1 level.
-After that, he spent a few years in Samoa as a Japan Overseas Cooperation Volunteer working on an UNEP project.
+After that, he spent a few years in Samoa as a Japan Overseas Cooperation Volunteer working on a UNEP project.
 Then he set out on a journey around the world by bicycle.
-Now back in Japan, Hide is keen to show his home country to guests from overseas on bicycle.
-Hide is a National Government Licensed Guide interpreter.
+Now back in Japan, Hide is keen to show his home country to guests from overseas on a bike.
+Hide is a National Government Licensed Guide Interpreter.